joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 women with an average height of 5.25.

-If we wanted to compute the average height for people of a particular gender and sport, we could again expand upon the `GROUP BY` command from above:
+If we wanted to compute the average height for people of a particular gender who played a particular sport, we could again expand upon the `GROUP BY` command from above:

 ```